-Entrepreneurship is another practical proving ground for theory.
-Students interested in launching their own venture can call on the vast resources of Tuck’s Entrepreneurship Initiative, which supports student e-ship through a range of programs, activities, and events designed to give every good idea the start it deserves.
+Tuck’s centers and initiatives, which offer distinct pathways of learning and application in areas of high relevance to students and the broader world, are another practical proving ground for newly-acquired insights.
+For example, students interested in launching their own venture can call on the vast resources of Tuck's Center for Entrepreneurship, which supports student e-ship through a range of programs, activities, and events.

 Number of years the Tuck curriculum has included an action-based experiential learning course.